rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 The ladies of row 26 woke slowly, then proceeded to fix their hair and makeup via large compacts pulled from even larger purses.
 Harold Sr. woke up at the same pace, stretching and yawning his way back to reality.
 Harold Jr. had woken up earlier and had gotten cups of coffee for them both.
-Irene continued to bob up and down, holding up the stack of papers to flip through them, then back down to angle them to catch the light of her reading lamp.
+Irene continued to bob up and down, holding up the stack of papers to flip through them, then back down to angle them to catch the light of her overhead reading lamp.

 I worked my way forward and made it to row 18, turning to help the port side first so I could keep my eyes to the back.
 As I turned to starboard I saw that Ernest Dearborn was pale, with a shine of perspiration glinting off his tall forehead.